Health conditions and learning – information for teachers

 • fatigue (yawning, fuzzy, apathetic, slurred speech, arriving late, taking a long time to complete tasks)

-• behaviours such as withdrawal, aggression or frustration, or changes in expression such as talking a lot or talking less
+• behaviour (withdrawal, aggression or frustration, changes in expression such as talking a lot or talking less)

 • attention and distraction